arcanexhoax/GlobalKeyInterceptor/README.md

 - Intercept specified keys and shortcuts or intercept every keystroke
 - Possibility to "eat" pressed key

+## Warning
+Currently it only works in WinForms/WPF applications, because Console applications don't have a message loop.
+This problem will be solved.

 ## Example
 ```cs
 using GlobalKeyInterceptor;